The Practical Princess and Other Liberating Fairy Tales: Stupid Marco

 The automaton informs them that the Princess Aurelia is imprisoned within the Green Glass Tower, located in the hills of the land of Gargovir, and directs them to a maiden named Roseanne, living in the nearby village of Dwindle for directions to the Green Glass Tower.
 Sylvia leads the way to Dwindle, whilst Marco entertains her with his poems, songs and stories.
-At the maiden Roseanne's house, who, after having saved the life of the good fairy, Melynda, was blessed with the gift of a gold piece for every word she speaks (ala Diamonds and Toads), is besieged with so much gold that it frequently traps her inside her cottage.
+At the maiden Roseanne's house, who, after having saved the life of the good fairy, Melynda, was blessed with the gift of a gold piece for every word she speaks (à la Diamonds and Toads), is besieged with so much gold that it frequently traps her inside her cottage.
 Wanting to help, Marco offers to try his infallible hiccups cure, and at a loss, Roseanne agrees.
-The cure works, and Roseanne tells them what they came to learn (that the tower is 316 km away), advises them to see the local Necromancer, Fylfot, to borrow his magical seven-league boots (ala Jack the Giant Killer), and gives them cryptic advice on how to get Fylfot's help.
+The cure works, and Roseanne tells them what they came to learn (that the tower is 316 km away), advises them to see the local Necromancer, Fylfot, to borrow his magical seven-league boots (à la Jack the Giant Killer), and gives them cryptic advice on how to get Fylfot's help.

 At the residence of Fylfot the Necromancer, he is unknowingly the victim of an invisible imp, keeping Fylfot's ears plugged up with its fingers.
 Unable to get Fylfot's attention, Marco whistles, so loudly in fact that it drives away the imp that none of them could see.
 Able to hear again, and feeling compelled to help Marco, Fylfot agrees to lend them his magic boots.
 He also warns them about the two-headed giant that is under orders to kill any young man that comes to its gates.
 Sylvia calculates how many steps/strides to take in the boots (as a league is 5 km, one footstep = one league, but a stride = 35 km), and 9 strides later, they are 1 km away from the tower.
 When the tower is within sight, Marco finds that he has lost his father's written instructions.
 Sylvia takes matters into her own hands and goes into the tower herself, reasoning that the giant is only under orders to kill any young man and she is a girl.